What is Skinny Fat?

 Skinny Fat Science Is Very Young and Evolving

 According to Google, skinny fat is too much visceral fat as well as too much regular white/yellow fat (body fat) even when within safe BMI (which absolutely contradicts the Standard BMI definition).
-Please do explain how this person experiencing skinny fat is experiencing visceral fat as well as too much regular fat (body fat):
+Please do explain how this BMI 22.7 person who is experiencing skinny fat is experiencing visceral fat as well as too much regular fat (body fat):

 Example of Real Person Experiencing Real Skinny Fat